Staff

 Sarah is a Registered Psychologist with a Bachelor of Arts in Psychology from the University of Alberta and a Master of Education in Counselling Psychology from the University of Lethbridge.
 She is a published researcher, professional speaker, and mental health advocate who uses her professional and personal experience to provide the best possible support for her clients.

 Prior to coming to the Edmonton Healing Centre, Sarah worked at Pilgrims Hospice Society – providing counselling for individuals struggling with grief and loss, caregiving, and palliative/life limiting illness across the lifespan.
-Sarah currently works an Associate Professor with City University of Seattle’s Edmonton Campus.
+Sarah currently works as an Associate Professor with City University of Seattle’s Edmonton Campus.
 In this role, she instructs future counsellors in the areas of grief and loss, group counselling, and professional practice.

 Sarah’s approach to counselling is based on the philosophy that everyone has the ability to heal: they just need the right tools and a supportive environment to be able to do so.
 Sarah integrates self-compassion, mindfulness, and strengths-based practice into her work with children, teens, and adults of all ages.
 While Sarah enjoys helping clients with diverse presenting problems, her specialties are addressing issues related to grief and loss, palliative and life-limiting illness, caregiving, dementia anxiety/fear, depression, self-worth/self-esteem, and life transitions.